-How to Upgrade PHP-FPM with WordPress on Ubuntu Linux
+Upgrade PHP-FPM for WordPress on Ubuntu

-Although WordPress 5.0.1 supports PHP 7.3-FPM, some themes and plugins may not.
-So you probably should make sure your themes and installed plugins support the latest PHP version, or you may run into issues.
+WordPress 5.0.1 is compatible with PHP 7.3-FPM; however, some themes and plugins may not be.
+It’s advisable to verify that your themes and installed plugins support the latest PHP version to avoid potential issues.

 If you haven’t installed WordPress, search our website to learn how to install it on Ubuntu.